particle-iot/spark-sdk-ios/README.md

 #### Retrieve current data usage (Electron only)
 _Starting SDK version 0.5.0_
-Assuming here that `myElectron` is an active instance of `SparkDevice` class which represents an Electron device:
+Assuming here that `myElectron` is an active instance of `ParticleDevice` class which represents an Electron device:

 **Objective-C**
 ```objc